vmware-archive/hillview/docs/userManual.md

 The load menu allows the user to specify a dataset to load from storage.

-* System logs: when this option is selected Hillview loads the logs produced by the Hillview system itself as a table with 9 columns.
+* Hillview logs: when this option is selected Hillview loads the logs produced by the Hillview system itself as a table with 9 columns.
   This is used to debug the Hillview system itself.

 * Generic logs: allows the user to [read logs from a set of log files](#233-reading-generic-logs).

-* Bookmarked data: allows the user to [read data from a bookmarked data file](#234-reading-bookmarked-data-files).
+* Saved view: allows the user to [read data from a saved view](#234-reading-saved-data-views).

 * CSV files: allows the user to [read data from a set of CSV files](#235-reading-csv-files).